LOCALIZATION: SMALL EXPERIMENTS FOR THE COMING DOWNSHIFT

-To the extent that the response to an environmental dilemma (i.e., energy descent, climate disruption, soil depletion) benefits from being place-based, it becomes inappropriate to rely solely upon universal interventions.
-In fact, the need for a localized response greatly diminishes the effectiveness of outside solutions.
+To the extent that our response to an environmental dilemma (e.g., energy descent, climate disruption, soil depletion) benefits from being place-based, it becomes less appropriate to rely upon universal interventions.
+In fact, the need for a localized response greatly diminishes the very effectiveness of outside solutions.
 Citizens rarely benefit from generic instructions.
 And they certainly do not take kindly to being informed by experts about how they must behave in their local setting.

 In such situations, a competent and situation-aware expert will see that his or her role must change.
-Their role becomes, at most, suggesting guidelines for how citizens might craft their own response and creating a supportive setting for the ensuing process.
-The experts might then prepare themselves to answer the questions that arise from citizens' efforts to respond.
+Their new role involves, at most, suggesting guidelines for how citizens might craft their own response and creating a supportive setting for the ensuing process.
+The experts might then prepare themselves to answer the questions that arise as citizens' begin to formulate their response.
 Certainly, the urgency and consequences remain, but the process of responding has changed.
-This new context may take some getting use to, primarily by the experts.
+This new context may take some getting used to, primarily by the experts.

 An approach to behavior change under conditions of great environmental uncertainty and grave stakes, yet with a need for place-based sensitivity, might start with small steps.
 As anthropologist and political scientist James Scott advises with respect to interventions for economic development, “Prefer wherever possible to take a small step, stand back, observe, and then plan the next small move” (Scott 1998: 345).
 Scott’s suggestion follows, in part, the small-experiment approach to environmental problem-solving outlined by Irvine and Kaplan (2001; see also Kaplan, Kaplan and Ryan 1998).
 Small-experiments is a framework for supporting problem-solving that is based on innate human inclinations.
 It supports innovation, maintains local relevance and experimental validity all while promoting rapid dissemination of findings.
 It is also a response to the large-scale, bigger-is-better approach that dominates so much of environmental research and planning these days; an experiment need not be intimidating to be useful.